saulpw/visidata/README.md

 ## Install

-To install base VisiData (includes support for csv/tsv/fixed/json/sqlite/graphs):
+To install VisiData, with loaders for formats supported by the Python standard library (which includes csv, tsv, fixed-width text, json, sqlite and graphs):

 ```
 $ pip3 install visidata
 ```

-To install dependencies for all remaining loaders:
+To install VisiData, plus external dependencies for all available loaders:

 ```
 pip3 install "visidata[full]"